jantiks/famous-stocks/README.md

 ### `ffirebase emulators:start --only functions`

-Starts only the firebase functions, this is the recommened way to test the functions, they can be hit by postman or any other tool for this purpose.
+Starts only the firebase functions, this is the recommeneded way to test the functions, they can be hit by postman or any other tool for this purpose.